lotaris/jee-rest/README.md

 ## Introduction

-The REST library helps you dealing with HTTP request of the REST API.
+The REST library helps you deal with HTTP requests in a REST API.
 It abstracts the serialization, helps mapping errors and contains functions that make response creation easier.